softwaresaved/recipy-test/Deployment.md

 The following Python environments were used:

-* [Anaconda](https://www.continuum.io), a scientific Python distribution which provides Python, the SciPy stack and other scientific Python packages, including (from [Anaconda package list](https://docs.continuum.io/anaconda/pkg-docs)): numpy, pandas, matplotlib, scikit-learn, scikit-image, pillow.
+* [Anaconda](https://www.continuum.io), a scientific Python distribution which provides Python, the SciPy stack and other scientific Python packages, including (from [Anaconda package list](https://docs.continuum.io/anaconda/pkg-docs)): numpy, pandas, matplotlib, scikit-learn, scikit-image, pillow, beautifulsoup and lxml.
 Anaconda can be deployed within a user's own directory.
 * Default Python 2.7.6 and 3.4.3 versions provided in Ubuntu 14.04.3 LTS and Ubuntu 14.04.4 LTS.
 * [virtualenv](https://pypi.python.org/pypi/virtualenv), a tool that creates isolated Python environments with all the executables and packages that that specific environment needs.
 It allows users to use centrally-installed packages, but also to install additional packages without the need for administrator access.
 * [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/), a wrapper for virtualenv  to make creating and managing virtual environments easier.